the womxn-centred mental health zine

 how to contribute.

-Submissions for our first issue, out in July, are now closed.
+Submissions for issue 2 are now closed.

 Read our guidelines for contributing here – please read this before submitting!